robertorcosta/azure-docs.pt-br/articles/sql-database/sql-database-connectivity-architecture.md

 ---
-title: Arquitetura de conectividade
+title: Connectivity Architecture
-description: Este documento explica a arquitetura de conectividade do SQL do Azure para conexões de banco de dados de dentro do Azure ou de fora do Azure.
+description: This document explains the Azure SQL connectivity architecture for database connections from within Azure or from outside of Azure.
 services: sql-database
 ms.service: sql-database
 ms.subservice: development